3.4 How do I make my custom QRenderer?

 If you modified the config.py correctly, the previous command should have instantiated and registered the skeleton renderer.
 Verify that by inspecting the renderers dictionary property of the QDesign instance.

-If executing the next cell does not show the skeleton renderer in the list, please make sure you correctly updated the setup.py file, next you could try resetting the jupyter notebook kernel, or restarting jupyter notebook.
+If executing the next cell does not show the skeleton renderer in the list, please make sure you correctly updated the config.py file, next you could try resetting the jupyter notebook kernel, or restarting jupyter notebook.

 design.renderers.keys()